Log In

 Does Sleeping Count As Fasting?
 Tips for Fasting Beginners

 Many individuals following an intermittent fasting regime struggle to power through long hours without food.
 It’s no wonder people are curious about assigning a good number of hours to a nocturnal fast.
 The question is – does sleeping count as fasting?
+In this article, you can discover whether sleep counts, how sleep affects fasting, and vice versa.

 Does Sleeping Count As Fasting?